 I’ve stayed in Downtown Dubai once and loved it.
 I stayed at the Renaissance by Marriott and it was amazing.
 I got upgraded to a corner suite because of my status and I had incredible views of the Burj Khalifa.
 This area also houses the Dubai Mall.
 If you want to stay in a really lively and active part of town, this is the area for you.

 This is where the infamous seven-star hotel, Burj Al Arab, is.
 The Palm Jumeirah is the world’s most famous manmade islands and it resembles a palm tree.
 This area is a little more secluded than the others, but you’ll pay a premium for that.

 Most hotels in Dubai offer free shuttle services throughout the day to the malls in the city (Dubai Mall and Mall of the Emirates).
 Don’t forget to ask your hotel about this because this will save you money from hiring an Uber or taxi.
 There are designated pickup and dropoff spots at the malls so be mindful of this.

-Speaking of malls, they are grand and spectacular in Dubai.
+Speaking of malls, when it comes to Abu Dhabi vs Dubai malls, Dubai definitely wins!
 You should still go check out Mall of the Emirates and Dubai Mall even if you’re not into shopping.